Pepita Seth: Career

-Seth's life took a turn when she chanced upon the diary of her grandfather and decided to trace his trails with the British Army and document the movements and landed in Kolkata, in 1970.
+Seth's life took a turn when she chanced upon the diary of her great-grandfather and decided to trace his trails with the British Army and document the movements and landed in Kolkata, in 1970.

 The journey from Kolkata ended in Guruvayur where she became fascinated by the temple arts and rituals of Kerala.
 For the next nine years, she visited Kerala several times and, in 1979, she found a home and settled in Guruvayur.
 Though, at first, she was denied entry to the Guruvayur Temple, her persistence made the Guruvayur Devaswom Board to relent and she remains the only foreigner to be granted entry to the Temple.